irm-codebase/RESTORE/docs/modules/Passenger module.md

 See Daly et al. 2014.
 10.1016/j.apenergy.2014.08.051 for more information.

 $$\forall_{y} \quad 365\cdot\mathbf{POPUL_{y} \cdot TRAVELTIME_{y}} \ge 10^{6} \cdot  \sum\limits_{e \in Passenger} \sum\limits_{f \in EOUT_{e}} \frac{\mathrm{TotalAnnualOutflow_{f,e,y}}}{\mathbf{SPEED_{f,e,y}}}$$

+# Word of caution

+By request, RESTORE does not include vintages in its formulation (see TIMES/TEMOA documentation for more information).
+This means technologies with big temporal improvements will not be represented adequately.
+In the case of transport, this means cars installed in 1995 will "inherit" the efficiency and emission factors of future years (i.e., they will magically improve).
+Please account for this when interpreting results!